Bus ULM - ZOLOCHIV - Sindbad

 ULM

-Sindbad tickets to Ulm
+Tickets Sindbad to Ulm

 Ulm is a city on the Danube River in the German state of Baden-Württemberg in the south of the country.
-It has a long history - the name "Ulma" appears in sources as early as 856, and Ulm has had city rights since 1181.
+It has a long history - in sources the name "Ulma" appears as early as 856, and Ulm has had city rights since 1181.
 Walking around the city, one can see a successful mix of historical buildings and modern, also very futuristic buildings.

-The largest monument here is the Gothic cathedral famous for having the world's tallest tower.
-From it you can enjoy views of the immediate and somewhat distant surroundings of Ulm.
+The largest monument here is the Gothic cathedral, famous for having the world's tallest tower.
+From it you can enjoy views of the immediate and somewhat distant environs of Ulm.
 Attractions in the city include the Fischerviertel - the Fishermen's Quarter stretching along the banks of the Danube.
 Here you can stroll along narrow, cobblestone streets amid charming little houses.
 One of them, known as Schiefes Haus, or the late Gothic "crooked house," is deflected from the vertical by about 10° due to the rather sodden ground.
-Ulm offers a large number of cultural events with the most famous one, the Danube Festival, at the top, many theaters, art galleries and interesting museums such as the Bread and Art Museum.
+Ulm offers a large number of cultural events with the most famous one, the Danube Festival, at the top, many theaters, art galleries and interesting museums like the Bread and Art Museum.
 While you're here, be sure to stop by Germany's largest botanical garden, run by the University of Ulm.
 It covers an area of 28 hectares and showcases vegetation from all of Earth's climatic zones.
 Friedrichsau Park, with its small lakes and picnic areas, will also be a good place for a stroll in the city.

-Commuting to Ulm - bus, plane, car or train?
+Getting to Ulm - bus, plane, car or train?

 Ulm is a city on the Danube River in the German state of Baden-Württemberg in the south of the country.
-It has a long history - the name "Ulma" appears in sources as early as 856, and Ulm has had city rights since 1181.
+It has a long history - in sources the name "Ulma" appears as early as 856, and Ulm has had city rights since 1181.
 Walking around the city, one can see a successful mix of historical buildings and modern, also very futuristic buildings.

-The largest monument here is the Gothic cathedral famous for having the world's tallest tower.
-From it you can enjoy views of the immediate and somewhat distant surroundings of Ulm.
+The largest monument here is the Gothic cathedral, famous for having the world's tallest tower.
+From it you can enjoy views of the immediate and somewhat distant environs of Ulm.
 Attractions in the city include the Fischerviertel - the Fishermen's Quarter stretching along the banks of the Danube.
 Here you can stroll along narrow, cobblestone streets amid charming little houses.
 One of them, known as Schiefes Haus, or the late Gothic "crooked house," is deflected from the vertical by about 10° due to the rather sodden ground.
-Ulm offers a large number of cultural events with the most famous one, the Danube Festival, at the top, many theaters, art galleries and interesting museums such as the Bread and Art Museum.
+Ulm offers a large number of cultural events with the most famous one, the Danube Festival, at the top, many theaters, art galleries and interesting museums like the Bread and Art Museum.
 While you're here, be sure to stop by Germany's largest botanical garden, run by the University of Ulm.
 It covers an area of 28 hectares and showcases vegetation from all of Earth's climatic zones.
 Friedrichsau Park, with its small lakes and picnic areas, will also be a good place for a stroll in the city.

-Commuting to Ulm - bus, plane, car or train?
+Getting to Ulm - bus, plane, car or train?

 ZOLOCHIV

-Zlochow has a rich history dating back to the Middle Ages.
+Zlochiv has a rich history dating back to the Middle Ages.
 The city was founded in the 14th century, and its development was linked to its location on an important trade route.
 During the time of the Polish-Lithuanian Commonwealth, Zloczow was part of Poland and was an important point on the military and administrative map.

 The city has several interesting places worth visiting:

 Zloczow Castle - a Renaissance castle that is one of the city's most important landmarks.
-The castle was once the residence of princes and magnates, and nowadays you can tour its interiors and admire its beautiful gardens.
+The castle was once the residence of princes and magnates, and today you can tour its interiors and admire its beautiful gardens.

-Zlochow has a rich history dating back to the Middle Ages.
+Zlochiv has a rich history dating back to the Middle Ages.
 The city was founded in the 14th century, and its development was linked to its location on an important trade route.
 During the time of the Polish-Lithuanian Commonwealth, Zloczow was part of Poland and was an important point on the military and administrative map.

 The city has several interesting places worth visiting:

 Zloczow Castle - a Renaissance castle that is one of the city's most important landmarks.
-The castle was once the residence of princes and magnates, and nowadays you can tour its interiors and admire its beautiful gardens.
+The castle was once the residence of princes and magnates, and today you can tour its interiors and admire its beautiful gardens.

 Sind-Bot